 Green beans aren’t really thought of as a traditional sandwich component.
 But that’s what you get when you order a chacarero, a giant Chilean sandwich filled with your choice of chicken or beef, unmelted muenster cheese, tomato, avocado spread, and those beans.
 To be honest, it doesn’t look too appetizing, but don’t judge it on how it looks, because it is really good, thanks in large part to the soft, fluffy fresh bread with just a little crunch that it’s served on.
 There isn’t much else on the menu, but when you take some simple ingredients and turn them into one of the best sandwiches in the neighborhood, you don’t need much else.

 Foumami bills itself as an “Asian sandwich bar.”
-Those are three great words, and the result is sandwiches served on some really good, flaky bread filled with everything from chicken katsu to jalapeno cheddar brisket.
+Those are three great words, and the result is sandwiches served on some really good, flaky bread filled with everything from chicken katsu to chili pepper tofu.
 They’re actually a little on the lighter side, too, so keep this place in mind when you have a two o’clock meeting coming up and you’ll need to at least appear to be awake.

 Italian take-out should be a thing.
 Sure, obviously there’s pizza, but for some reason we’ve created a social construct where it’s acceptable to get noodles delivered to your apartment three times a week if they’re topped with garlic soy sauce, but not so much if they’re topped with pesto.
 Casa Razdora, a tiny counter-service spot on Water Street, is working to rectify that.
 Most people in line here (and there usually is a line) will be getting a sandwich.
 Both the paninis and piadinas are great - lightly toasted sandwiches with fresh bread that doesn’t overwhelm the rest of it.
 But this place also quickly serves up homemade pasta made with your choice of 26 different sauces.
 Get the gnocchi topped with a campagnola sauce, made from sausage, shallots, white wine, and mushrooms, and rebel against the dark forces conspiring to limit our take-out options.